 Minimized Maximum of Products Distributed to Any Store - Problem

-You're given an integer n representing the number of specialty retail stores, and an array quantities where quantities[i] represents the number of products of the i-th product type.
+You are given an integer n indicating there are n specialty retail stores.
+There are m product types of varying amounts, which are given as a 0-indexed integer array quantities, where quantities[i] represents the number of products of the i-th product type.

-• Each store can receive at most one product type (but any amount of that type)
+• A store can only be given at most one product type but can be given any amount of it.

 Input & Output